SamuelEarl/fanny-pack-ui-old/src/routes/customize-themes.svelte.md

   function downloadTheme() {
     // TODOS:
     // * UPDATE: I don't need to convert hex to RGBa or vice versa because the color picker that I am using supports HEXa values.
-As I loop through the `value` object in the `selectedTheme`, convert hex values to RGB: hexToRgb("#fbafff"); This will preserve alpha values for things like fill colors in a line/area chart.
+As I loop through the `value` object in the `theme`, convert hex values to RGB: hexToRgb("#fbafff"); This will preserve alpha values for things like fill colors in a line/area chart.
-    // * Convert the second value in each of the `selectedTheme.value.globalComponentColors` and `selectedTheme.value.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");
+    // * Convert the second value in each of the `theme.mainColors` and `theme.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");

-    // Convert `selectedTheme.value` to a formatted string.
+    // Convert the values in the `theme` object to a formatted string.
 // TODO: Use one `theme.css` as the single source of truth.
 I might be able to pull the content from that `theme.css` file and manipulate it here.
 //     let content = [
 // `:root {